 My primary goal in creating this program is to help as many people as possible to reduce the stress in their lives.
-Thus, while I will enjoy presenting it myself to schools and other entities in the DC area who are interested in having me do so, I’m also quite happy to have others take the presentation—in its entirety or in parts—and present it themselves.
+Thus, while I will enjoy presenting it myself to schools and other entities in the DC area who are interested in having me do so, I’m also quite happy to have others take whatever they find useful and present it themselves.

 If you work with a school and would like to use anything on this site with your students and parents, please feel free to do so.
 The same goes for others: if you believe any of the information here may be useful to you in any setting, either for your own use or in working with others, I encourage you to use it in its entirety or to take it apart and use the parts as you see fit.

 I have spent thousands of hours ascertaining that the information provided on this website is as accurate as possible, and I will make efforts to keep it reasonably current.
 However, information can change over time (especially with the lists) and, while I’ve been thorough and meticulous in my research because I care very much about accuracy, there’s always the chance that I overlooked something.
 Thus, with an abundance of caution that’s probably inevitable for the son of an attorney and a librarian, I make no warranties as to the completeness or accuracy of material on this website and encourage you to verify whatever information you intend to use to a degree that makes you comfortable with presenting it to your audience.
 I also encourage you to bring to my attention any information you believe to be inaccurate or misleading.
 (Note: At the bottom of each list I’ve indicated when it was last updated, which means all data should be current as of that date.)